samwhindleton/wdiroutcomes/roadmap/week 22.md

 - Search for jobs, and see who you know at the company

 # Homework
-Homework due next week at 7 pm:
+Homework due next Monday at 7 pm:
 ### What's my Brand Worksheet

 Your brand is your value proposition.
 It is important to understand who you are as a professional in your chosen field.
 It is what makes you uniquely qualified over candidates who are just merely qualified based solely on hard skills.